-Economics 2105 Principles of Macroeconomics Spring 2016
+Economics 2105 Principles of Macroeconomics Fall 2016

-Meeting Time and Location: MWF 9:05-9:55 p.m., Van Leer W200 Instructor: Dr. Matthew E. Oliver, Assistant Professor Office: 223 Old CE Building Office Hours: by appointment (see note below) E-Mail: matthew.oliver@econ.gatech.edu Office Phone: 404-894-0941
+Meeting Time and Location: TR 9:35-10:55 a.m., Instr.
+Center 103 Instructor: Dr. Matthew E. Oliver, Assistant Professor Office: 223 Old CE Building Office Hours: TR 2:30-4:00 p.m.
+E-Mail: matthew.oliver@econ.gatech.edu Office Phone: 404-894-0941

-NOTE: Because I am teaching three different courses this semester, I expect to be very busy keeping track of everything, and office hours are likely to be in high demand.
-Therefore, to ensure that each of you gets the help you need, my Teaching Assistant will be holding regular weekly office hours for this class.
-Please see him if you have basic questions about the material or need help with homework problems and/or concepts while studying for exams.
-For all other needs or inquiries, I will be happy to schedule an appointment with you.
+NOTE: Because this is such a large class (in addition to another class I'm teaching this semester), my office hours are likely to be in high demand.
+It's also always the case that the times I am available for office hours will be in conflict with some people's schedules.
+Therefore, to ensure that each of you gets the help you need, my Teaching Assistant, Fritz Young, will also be holding regular weekly office hours for this class.
+If you are unable to come to my office hours (and all you need is basic help with homework problems, studying for the exams, or just reviewing the material), please see him.
+For all other needs or inquiries, or if your schedule conflicts with both Fritz's and my office hours, I will be happy to schedule an appointment with you during a time that works for you.
 My door is always open, but I still prefer to know when you're coming!

-Teaching Assistant: He Zhang (economics PhD student) Office Hours: Monday, 2:00-4:00 p.m.; Wednesday, 10:00-11:30 a.m.
-Email: hzhang440@gatech.edu
+Teaching Assistant: Fritz Young (economics PhD student) Office: 205 Old CE Building Office Hours: MW 2:00-3:00 p.m.
+Email: fyoung9@gatech.edu

 Course Description: Following the major recession that occurred in 2008 and 2009, and thanks in part to the primary focus of politicians and major news media outlets when speaking of "the economy", these days when most people think of "economics" they're really thinking of "macroeconomics".
 In reality, macroeconomics is a distinct sub-discipline of economics that deals with aggregate measures of production, consumption, and general economic wellbeing, as well as the government policies designed to influence these measures.
-To put it loosely, the key distinction between macroeconomics and microeconomics is that the former focuses on the economic behavior of the aggregate economy (i.e. all producers, consumers, and markets in aggregate), whereas the latter focuses on the economic behavior of individual agents or markets (i.e. one producer, consumer, and/or market by itself).
+To put it loosely, the key distinction between macroeconomics and microeconomics is that the former focuses on the economic behavior of the aggregate economy (that is, all producers, consumers, and markets in aggregate), whereas the latter focuses on the economic behavior of individual agents or markets (for example, one producer, consumer, and/or market by itself).
 Things like aggregate supply and demand, gross domestic product (GDP), the unemployment rate, monetary and fiscal policies, the business cycle, inflation, international trade, and many other concepts comprise the arena of modern macroeconomics.
-As such, the focus of any Principles of Macroeconomics course is to introduce students to these key concepts, and to help them develop a working understanding of the basic underlying theories (i.e. principles) of macroeconomics at their most fundamental levels.
+As such, the focus of any Principles of Macroeconomics course is to introduce students to these key concepts, and to help them develop a working understanding of the basic underlying theories (or principles) of macroeconomics at their most fundamental levels.

-Required Text: Macroeconomics, by Paul Krugman and Robin Wells (2015), 4th ed., Worth Publishers, N.Y.
+Textbook: Macroeconomics, by Paul Krugman and Robin Wells (2015), 3rd or 4th ed., Worth Publishers, N.Y.

-Required Supplement: Access to the Launchpad course site (details at back of syllabus).
+Required Supplement: Access to the MacMillan LaunchPad course site (details at back of syllabus).

-Note: You have three options for purchasing the textbook and supplement.
+NOTE: You have three options for purchasing the textbook and supplement.

-- 1. You may purchase the textbook with Lauchpad access (which includes access to a digital copy of the textbook) at a campus bookstore.
+- 1. You may purchase the textbook with LaunchPad access (which includes access to a digital copy of the textbook) at a campus bookstore.
 ISBN: 978-1-319-03590-7 - 2.
-You may purchase the Launchpad access by itself (which includes access to a digital copy of the textbook) at a campus bookstore.
+You may purchase the LaunchPad access by itself (which includes access to a digital copy of the textbook) at a campus bookstore.
 ISBN: 978-1-319-03589-1 - 3.
-You may purchase access to the Lauchpad course site (which includes a digital copy of the textbook) directly from the Lauchpad website.
+You may purchase access to the LaunchPad course site (which includes a digital copy of the textbook) directly from the MacMillan website.